 The internet, in many ways, shaped my teenage years.
 Having an analog childhood and digital adolescence has now become a defining characteristic of my generation.
 I’m actually not sure where I’d be right now, had I not gotten online and discovered that a whole world does exist outside of rural southwest Georgia.

 As I neared my 16th birthday, I was running out of space on Geocities.
 I knew it was time to upgrade and pay for my own hosting.
 I ask you, what red-blooded American teenager doesn’t dream of saving their allowance money to buy a website?
 My first domain name was something Sailor Moon related, because all my “computer friends” had Sailor Moon sites back then.

-In 2001, I purchased Unladylike.org.
+In 2000, shortly before graduating from high school, I purchased Unladylike.org.
 I chose it because I wanted to come up with a short, simple site name, and that was the best adjective I could think of to describe myself.
 I was tired of hearing people using the word as a pejorative, and my goal at the time was to create a community for folks who could relate to it in some way.
 I had a “Webring” (remember those?), some personal pages, some anime fan pages, and for a while I ran a fairly active discussion forum (back when BBS was the place to hang out; the original “social media”).
 I’m still friends with several folks I met on the Unladylike Forums.